Puerto Vallarta Jalisco, Mexico Travel Guide

 Water taxis are a common way to reach southern beaches and towns such as Yelapa, Las Ánimas, or Quimixto.
 These locations are not reachable overland.
 They depart from Los Muertos Pier in The Historic district or Boca de Tomatlán.

 Prepare for your departure to make for a smooth exit.
 The Mexican government charges a departure tax, Derecho No Inmigrante (DNI).
-This fee is often included in airline ticket fares.
+This fee is frequently included in airline ticket fares.
 Verify with your airline.
-If not included, pay it at the airport before check-in (approx. 1,150 MXN pesos as of 2024, subject to change).
+If not included, pay it at the airport in advance of check-in (approx. 1,150 MXN pesos as of 2024, subject to change).

 After check-in, return the departure portion of your FMM card to immigration officials.
 Confirm they collect it.
 Proceed through security screening.
 Keeping copies of all documents is a good practice.